 The best and worst Loblaws in Toronto

-Here is our list of best and worst Loblaws in Toronto.
+Here are my picks for the best and worst Loblaws in Toronto.

 This $60 million Loblaws flagship is one of the most chi-chi grocery stores in the city.
 Replacing what used to be Toronto's shrine to hockey, it's now home to an abundance of self-serve food and a Nutella bar.